opennetworkinglab/ngsdn-tutorial/EXERCISE-1.md

 ### stratum_bmv2 temporary files

-When starting the Mininet contsainer, a set of files related to the execution of each `stratum_bmv2` instance are generated in the `tmp` directory located inside this tutorial repo (i.e., `ngsdn-tutorial/tmp`).
+When starting the Mininet container, a set of files related to the execution of each `stratum_bmv2` instance are generated in the `tmp` directory located inside this tutorial repo (i.e., `ngsdn-tutorial/tmp`).
 Example of these files are: